Southwest Virginia: Political representation

 Southwest Virginia has long been a Republican stronghold, dating back to the Jim Crow era.
 For twenty years (1903-1923), Virginia's 9th congressional district was the only congressional district in Virginia — and one of the few in the entire former Confederacy — to be represented by a Republican.
 The district alternated between Democratic and Republican representation over the rest of the century.
 Some of the election results were so close — and questionable — that the district became known as "The Fighting Ninth."
 The region has close ties with neighboring East Tennessee, Western North Carolina, Southern West Virginia, and Eastern Kentucky, which are all part of Appalachia and the Upland South.

 Like the rest of the commonwealth, Southwest Virginia is represented by Senators Mark Warner and Tim Kaine in the United States Senate.
 In the House of Representatives, by the narrowest and almost to the largest definition of Southwest Virginia, representation falls largely under Representative Morgan Griffith of the 9th Congressional District.
+Southwest Virginia is part of Appalachia, and the most strongly Republican region of Virginia.

 In 2010, Griffith defeated long-time representative Rick Boucher.
 Boucher had previously been a long term representative of the region in Congress, spending more than twenty-four years in office as a Democrat.
 His predecessor was William C. Wampler, a Republican, who had served a nearly equally long term of over eighteen years prior to his political defeat by Boucher.
 Republican Ben Cline of Rockbridge County represents the 6th Congressional District which also covers Lynchburg and much of the Shenandoah Valley.
 Republican Bob Goodlatte represented the 6th district for 26 years before retiring in 2019.
 Since most of Southwest Virginia has experienced little to no population growth in recent decades, the 9th district has begun to encroach into areas previously in the 5th and 6th districts.